hyperhq/hyperstart/README.md

 Then you can find `hyper-initrd.img` in the build directory, together with a pre-built kernel.

+If you want to run hyperstart with 64-bit ARM architecture, please reconfigure with flag --with-aarch64,

+    > ./configure --with-aarch64
+    > make

 If you want to get the boot disk file for VirtualBox, please reconfigure with flag --with-vbox,

     > ./configure --with-vbox